Owasippe Scout Reservation

-Owasippe Scout Reservation (OSR), located in Twin Lake, Michigan is the resident camp operated by the Pathway to Adventure Council (formerly Chicago Area Council) of Boy Scouts of America.
+Owasippe Scout Reservation (OSR), located in Twin Lake, Michigan is the resident camp operated by the Pathway to Adventure Council (formerly Chicago Area Council) of Scouting America.
 It began in 1911 as Camp White on 40 acre of land on Crystal Lake donated by the White Lake Chamber of Commerce.
-It is the United States' oldest and longest continuously operating Scout camp.
+Owasippe is currently the United States' oldest and longest continuously operating Scout camp.